 Operational Approval

 The decision to install a moveable bridge resides with the bridge section.
 Moveable bridges are typically not the most economical type of bridge to build or maintain, making it unlikely that a new moveable bridge will be built today.
 If a new moveable bridge is installed, the MUTCD Section 4J.01 requires both signals and gates (allowing a few exceptions under certain conditions).
-Therefore, STRE operational approval is NOT required.
+Therefore, STE operational approval is NOT required.
 Bridge section is also responsible for the how the activated devices are operated during a bridge opening.
 The yellow change interval duration shall follow the requirements stated in the ODOT Traffic Signal Policy and Guidelines.

 Design Approval